back to overview

 Since our distribution data is linked to a georeferenced grid cell, we can map the distribution of our traits.

-We first import the georeferenced grid and the outline of Americas.
+We first import the georeferenced grid (at 2 degrees resolution, you can find the shapefile here) and the outline of Americas.
 The CRS is missing, and has to be filled manually.
 Latitude and longitude centroids have already been calculated.

 # Spatial data